Here is more on Joseph’s background

 Executives can risk falling in love with the transaction and begin to look at it with rose-colored glasses, where everything looks good and the risks and potential downsides are easily dismissed.
 Expectations can sometimes be so high that realizing them can be extremely difficult.

-Another thing to consider is that the acquisitions are a multi-pronged growth strategy, where you are doing three, four, or five initiatives related to growth, all at the same time.
+Another thing to consider is that the acquisitions are a multi-pronged business growth strategy, where you are doing three, four, or five initiatives related to growth, all at the same time.

 Any of those individual initiatives might have a 90 percent chance of success while achieving success with all four or five of them require success probabilities that mathematically move you way below 100 percent and pretty soon you’ll end up with a 50 percent probability of success.